heuralux/.github/profile/README.md

 ## Welcome to Heuralux

-Heuralux builds practical AI, machine-learning, and data tools for people who need capable software but don’t have a software engineering team on call.
-The goal is simple: take a real problem and build something that actually helps.
+Heuralux builds practical software, AI/ML, and data tools for people who don’t have a software engineering team on call.
+The goal is to build meaningful things that are useful and intuitive.
 No buzzwords, and no AI for its own sake.

 <br>

+<!—-
 ## What We Do

 Heuralux works alongside people who know their field inside and out and turn that